IT Focus Area: Security

 Cloud computing, mobile devices, the Internet of Things (IoT) and the ubiquity of information have shifted information technology (IT) paradigms and opened new avenues of attack.

 The business world has reached a state of cyber siege, with data breaches dominating news headlines.
 Companies are now struggling to protect critical information assets as their networks are hit by a constant barrage of attacks.
-In 2015 we saw some of the largest data breaches ever, and 2016 delivered more of the same with the global outbreak of WannaCry ransomware, and attacks on organizations including Honda, Arby's, Intercontinental Hotels Group, Saks Fifth Avenue, the U.S. Air Force, over 60 universitites and U.S. federal government organizations and even Cellebrite, a notorious iPhone and device cracker.
+In 2016 we saw some of the largest data breaches ever, and 2017 is delivering more of the same with the global outbreak of WannaCry ransomware, and attacks on organizations including Honda, Arby's, Intercontinental Hotels Group, Saks Fifth Avenue, the U.S. Air Force, over 60 universitites and U.S. federal government organizations and even Cellebrite, a notorious iPhone and device cracker.

 Security has evolved from a vague concern into a high-stakes battlefield, and cyber attacks are a stark reality.
 There is no upper limit to what highly skilled, aggressive attackers can do; recent volumetric distributed denial of service (DDoS) attacks have demonstrated that even the Internet itself is at risk.
 As the number of data breaches continues to rise, targeted attacks are threatening to undermine the ability of organizations in all industries to compete in the global marketplace.

 What’s a Targeted Attack?

 An attack can be considered targeted when it fulfills the following criteria: